Pimpwhippa/ImpacTechAssignment/README.md

 nodes and pods.
 5. Need to “wrap” the code from the TensorFlow guide into docker containers for the following
 tasks: download, training, optimize, evaluation, and prediction

+What's been done
+1. install go, kind, kubectl
+2. kind cluster create with command ./create_cluster_with_registry.sh
+3. kubectl apply -f pod/podwith5containers.yaml
+but what's in the pod, I have only made 1 container that curl iris_training.csv, iris_test.csv now I'm trying kubeflow and building pipeline and component